Serena Williams, Caroline Wozniacki win 1st doubles match - WHIZ News

-They’re friends, they’re former World No. 1s in singles and on Monday they became doubles partners for the first time as Serena Williams and Caroline Wozniacki teamed to win a first round match at the ASB Classic in Auckland.
+They’re friends, they’ve both been ranked No. 1 in singles and on Monday they became doubles partners for the first time as Serena Williams and Caroline Wozniacki teamed to win a first-round match at the ASB Classic in Auckland.

 Williams and Wozniacki overwhelmed Japan’s Nao Hibino and Mikoto Ninomiya 6-2, 6-4 in a match which was both historic and poignant.

-The pair jointly have won 24 Grand Slam titles and 102 WTA singles titles.
-Williams additionally has won 23 doubles titles, including 13 Gran Slam and three Olympic titles, mostly in partnership with sister Venus.
+The pair jointly have won 24 Grand Slam singles titles — 23 for Serena — and 102 WTA singles titles.
+Williams additionally has won 23 doubles titles, including 13 Grand Slam and three Olympic titles, mostly in partnership with sister Venus.

 Wozniacki hasn’t played doubles at all in the last three years.

-But the pair have long harbored a desire to take the court as a doubles pairing and on Monday they took what may be their last opportunity to do so.
+But the pair have long harbored a desire to take the court as a pairing, and took what may be their last opportunity.

-Wozniacki is playing the Auckland tournament for the sixth-straight year as a prelude to the Australian Open after which she will retire from competitive tennis.
-She was diagnosed with rheumatoid arthritis shortly after winning at Melbourne Park in 2018 and has decided to make the Australian Open her last professional tournament before retirement.
+Wozniacki is playing the New Zealand tournament for the sixth straight year as a prelude to the Australian Open, after which she will retire from competitive tennis.
+She was diagnosed with rheumatoid arthritis shortly after winning the title at Melbourne Park in 2018 and has decided to make the Australian Open her last professional tournament before retirement.

-Wozniacki and Williams will face each other one last time in an exhibition match in Copehagen in May which will be Wozniacki’s tennis farewell.
+Wozniacki and Williams will face each other one last time in an exhibition match in Copehagen in May.

-On Monday the pair formed a relaxed and intuitive combination, laughing and exchanging high-fives as they swept past Hibino and Ninomiya in 70 minutes.
+In Auckland, they formed a relaxed and intuitive combination, laughing and exchanging high-fives.

 “It was so much fun, I really enjoyed that,” Wozniacki said.
 “I’ve been around for a long time and to get to play with Serena was amazing.

-Williams added “it doesn’t seem like she hasn’t played in a long time because she played unbelievable.

 “It’s cool.
 I can’t let the rest of both of our amazing careers go without playing with her.
-With her doing so well as a Grand Slam champion and a long-time No, 1 for so long, of course I want to share the court with her.”
+With her doing so well as a Grand Slam champion and a long-time No. 1, of course I want to share the court with her.”

-Earlier, American teenager Coco Gauff beat Slovakia’s Viktoria Kuzmova 6-3, 6-1 in 61 minutes to stay on course for a quarterfinal meeting with Williams.
+Earlier, American teenager Coco Gauff beat Slovakia’s Viktoria Kuzmova 6-3, 6-1 in 61 minutes to stay on course for a quarterfinal meeting with Williams in the singles draw.

-Williams, the top seed, plays Camilia Giorgi of Italy in her first round singles on Tuesday while Wozniacki plays New Zealand wildcard Paige Hourigan.
+Top-seeded Williams plays Camilia Giorgi of Italy in her first-round singles on Tuesday while Wozniacki plays New Zealand wildcard Paige Hourigan.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports